tsubasa1202/Agora-iOS-Tutorial-Swift-1to1/README.en.md

 With this sample app, you can:

 - Join / leave channel
-- Mute / Unmute audio
+- Mute / unmute audio
 - Enable / disable video
 - Switch camera